OpenFn/unicef-cambodia/README.md

 <!--`GET ... ` -->
 `f1-j1-getPrimeroCases.js` sends a GET request to Primero to list cases where:
-1. New referrals have been created (indicated by Primero field `transitions_created_at`).
+1. New referrals have been created (indicated by Primero _date_ field `transitions_created_at`).
-2. Case updates made since the last OpenFn request, indicated by Primero field `transitions_changed_at`.
+2. Case updates made since the last OpenFn request, indicated by Primero _date/time_field `transitions_changed_at`.
 (Note: This happens if the case owner, case owner’s phone, case owner’s Agency, or the Service Implemented On fields are changed.)

 Example Request:
 ```